top of page

 MODERN TAKE ON A TRADITIONAL AMERICAN ART FORM

 Founded in 2010, the Portland-based Oregon Mandolin Orchestra has successfully revived the tradition of community-based mandolin ensembles that were wildly popular across North America during the early 20th century.
-Today, the nonprofit orchestra boasts nearly 25 members who play first mandolin, second mandolin, mandola, mandocello, and mandobass.
-The OMO is one of just 50 orchestras recognized by the Classical Mandolin Society of America.
+Today, the nonprofit orchestra boasts roughly 25 members who play first and second mandolin, mandola, mandocello, classical guitar and mandobass.
+The OMO is one of approximately 50 orchestras recognized by the Classical Mandolin Society of America.

 Since its launch, the Oregon Mandolin Orchestra has put on up to a half-dozen concerts a year in Portland, Vancouver, Salem, Hillsboro, Astoria, Hood River, Pendleton and Ridgefield, Washington.
-The orchestra has performed everything from Mozart to Led Zeppelin and regularly plays folk, swing jazz, Brazilian choro and selections from the Great American Songbook and Tin Pan Alley.
+The orchestra has performed everything from Mozart to Led Zeppelin and regularly plays folk, swing, Brazilian choro and selections from the Great American Songbook.
+OMO is dedicated to bringing plucked string music to broad audiences, and has performed in churches, public parks, senior living facilities, minor league baseball stadiums and the Washington State School for the Blind.

 The OMO Chamber Ensemble has performed on KOAC and KBOO radio, as well as KGW-TV and KATU-TV.
 The ensemble also has played before concerts by the Vancouver Symphony Orchestra, Portland Chamber Orchestra, Oregon Sinfonietta and Hillsboro Symphony Orchestra, as well as during opening festivities for the Oregon Bach Festival.